-Group life policies will have AD&D insurance as part of their overall plan, especially if this insurance is purchased by the business as part of covering their employees in addition to workman’s compensation.
-Many travel insurance plans will have this form of insurance as well in case something happens on business trips or company excursions.
+Group life policies will have AD&D insurance as part of their overall plan, especially if the business purchases this insurance to cover their employees in addition to the workman’s compensation.
+Many travel insurance plans will also have this form of insurance in case something happens on business trips or company excursions.

-Voluntary is a separate form of AD&D that provides elective benefits to the individual while dependents are usually additions to the standard plan that cover an employee’s family.
+Voluntary is a separate form of AD&D that provides elective benefits to the individual, while dependents are usually additions to the standard plan that covers an employee’s family.
 However, such insurance can be purchased independently if so desired.

 Term Life vs. AD&D:

-Obviously, if AD&D is part of your employer’s plan where you are automatically enrolled, then you’ve already chosen that form of coverage.
-However, if you are considering this form of insurance as a rider or addition to your individual policy, then you’ll need to be aware of what it can provide for you.
+Obviously, if AD&D is part of your employer’s plan where you are automatically enrolled, you’ve already chosen that form of coverage.
+However, if you are considering this form of insurance as a rider or addition to your policy, you’ll need to know what it can provide.

-Cost: This is a variable factor as AD&D is most often used as a rider on another insurance plan.
-In fact, a large portion of people who have either group or individual coverage will have AD&D added on as a rider to that plan for an extra expense per month.
+Cost: This variable factor is AD&D and is often used as a rider on another insurance plan.
+In fact, many people with either group or individual coverage will have AD&D added on as a rider to that plan for an extra monthly expense.

-For stand-alone policies, it is possible to get upwards of $250,000 for just $10 a month for AD&D depending on your age and risk factors.
-Term life insurance for the same amount coverage is generally two to four time or more expensive again depending on the age and risk factors of the person being covered.
+For stand-alone policies, getting upwards of $250,000 for just $10 a month for AD&D is possible, depending on your age and risk factors.
+Term life insurance for the same amount of coverage is generally two to four times or more expensive again, depending on the age and risk factors of the person being covered.

 On the surface, AD&D is certainly a substantially cheaper policy to purchase than term life.
-However, there are other differences that need to be considered starting with your age, number of dependents and the risk factors involving your occupation.
-For example, if your line of work puts you in danger of dying or losing a limb to an accident such as working in manufacturing around large machines, then your AD&D coverage may cost considerably more.
+However, other differences need to be considered starting with your age, the number of dependents, and the risk factors involving your occupation.
+For example, if your line of work puts you in danger of dying or losing a limb to an accident, such as working in manufacturing around large machines, your AD&D coverage may cost considerably more.

 AD&D Coverage: What this form of insurance does provide as a rider to your existing life insurance plan is the ability to cover certain types of serious injuries that may not otherwise have any coverage.
-For example, if you lose a limb while in an automobile accident away from work, your workman’s compensation may not cover such a loss.
-Also, since you did not pass away your general life insurance plan is not effective either.
-However, having the AD&D benefit this particular case as will provide the coverage that is needed.
+For example, if you lose a limb in an automobile accident away from work, your workman’s compensation may not cover such a loss.
+Also, your general life insurance plan is ineffective since you did not pass away.
+However, having the AD&D benefits, in this case, will provide the needed coverage.

 Defining Accidental Death: Since AD&D insurance riders generally pay twice the amount for the policy coverage, insurance companies are often wary of paying it if the cause of death cannot be proven beyond a certain degree that it was accidental.
-There are cases of insurance companies disputing cases in which the cause of death cannot be fully determined by the coroner.
-So, this means that if there was some question to how the deceased met their fate, it may result in the AD&D coverage not paying off.
+There are cases of insurance companies disputing cases in which the coroner cannot fully determine the cause of death.
+So, this means that if there was some question as to how the deceased met their fate, it might result in the AD&D coverage not paying off.

 Which One is Right for You?

-When choosing between term life and accidental death and dismemberment, it is important to remember that the overall benefits make term a far more palatable policy.
-Term will pay for most forms of death and will provide a healthy amount of benefits while having a low, affordable cost.
-AD&D however may be less expensive in certain ways, but the overall benefits are far narrower in scope.
-It is true that if you pass away from an accident, the benefits can be much greater, but the odds are really against you even for younger people.
+When choosing between life and accidental death and dismemberment, it is important to remember that the overall benefits make the term a far more palatable policy.
+The term will pay for most forms of death and provide health benefits at a low, affordable cost.
+AD&D, however, may be less expensive in certain ways, but the overall benefits are far narrower in scope.
+If you pass away from an accident, the benefits can be much greater, but the odds are against you, even for younger people.
 So, term life insurance is the one that you should really consider for you to cover your family in this time of grief.